oracle/odpi/.github/issue_template.md

 Describe exactly what you did and what you want to happen.
 Use the questions at the bottom of this template as a guide.

-Do not include patches.
+Do not submit patches.
 Please request changes and report problems.

 Use Markdown syntax, particularly for code blocks: see https://help.github.com/articles/basic-writing-and-formatting-syntax/